 - 23 Can Dental Crowns Discolour Over Time?

 - 24 Have You Tried Our Free e-Consultation Service?

 What Is A Dental Crown?

-A dental crown, popularly known as a cap, is a permanent prosthetic tool which is cemented on a tooth.
+A dental crown, popularly known as a cap, is a permanent prosthetic tool that is cemented on a tooth.
 Once it is bonded to an existing tooth, only a qualified dentist can remove it.

 Why Is A Dental Crown Needed?

 There are certain conditions that require a tooth to be restored using a dental crown.
 Some of them include;